Project-MONAI/MONAI/docs/source/highlights.md

 Some deep neural network architectures have shown to be particularly effective for medical imaging analysis tasks.
 MONAI implements reference networks with the aims of both flexibility and code readability.

 ### 1. Predefined layers and blocks
 To leverage the common network layers and blocks, MONAI provides several predefined layers and blocks which are compatible with 1D, 2D and 3D networks.
-Users can easily integrate the layer factories in their own networks.
+Users can easily integrate the layer factories in their customised networks.

 For example:
 ```py